travellingsky/blog/content/to-do-in-london.md

 image = ""
 pins = []
 slug = "24-things-to-see-in-london"
-tags = ["london england", "london city", "london day trips", "cathedrals"] title = "24 Things to See in London" type = "post"
+tags = ["london england", "london city", "london day trips", "cathedrals", "things to do", "things to see", "Itinerary"] title = "24 Things to See in London" type = "post"